ipab-slmc/exotica/exotica/doc/Quickstart-cpp.rst

 This sets up our motion planning solver and gets the problem ready to be solved.
 To the solver we assign the contents of an XML file, which is parsed by Exotica (``XMLLoader::loadSolver("{exotica_examples}/resources/configs/example.xml")``).
-We will look in more detail into XML initialisation in a later tutorial, but for now we will go through some basics.
+We will look in more detail into XML initialization in a later tutorial, but for now we will go through some basics.

 The XML file from which the parser loads is `included <https://github.com/ipab-slmc/exotica/blob/master/examples/exotica_examples/resources/configs/example.xml>`_ in the ``exotica_examples`` folder.
 We can see a copy of it below: